Hum Ho Gaye Aapke: Plot

 Chandni had fallen in love with Rishi and Rishi felt the same.
 Rishi tried to confess his feelings but he couldn't.
 So he told his father to talk to Chandni.

-Rishi's father told asked her if she would marry him and she accepted but then he said that she is marrying him for his money.
+Rishi's father asked her if she would marry him and she accepted but then he said that she is marrying him for his money.
 Chandni gets angry and leaves the house.
 Rishi tried to make her stop but she didn't listen.
 Rishis father told him what he had said and then even Rishi left the house.
 Chandni went and stayed at a girls orphanage to which she had donated the prize money she won at the beauty contest.
 They welcomed her and she stayed with them.
 One day when she was traveling with the sisters by train Rishi happens to be in the same compartment.
 Rishi tells her how much he loves her and how she changed him.
 Chandni also confesses her love and they both hug each other.